openebs-archive/elves/mtool/README.md

 `mtool` believes in taskrunners that can be declarative .
 It will not be another DSL library or toolkit to achive its beliefs.
-It will a best practices guideline to choose one such declarative tool.
-It will also discuss ways to extend this declarative taskrunner to satisfy various `devops` thought processes.
+It will a best practices guideline to choose one or more declarative tool(s).
+It will also discuss ways to extend this declarative taskrunner to satisfy various `DevOps`, `NoOps` related thought processes.

+`mtool` makes its possible to practice `continuous delivery` & `continuous improvement` in OpenEBS projects.

-The trials of `mtool` concepts will be done in specific folders within `elves` repository.
+>NOTE: The trials of `mtool` concepts will be done in specific folders within `elves` repository.

 ### Expressing intent of the taskrunner is mtool's key focus

 Express the [intent](intent.md) of your taskflow in a yaml file.

+Some of the benefits:

+- `Version control everything`: intents can be version controlled
+- `Quality checks`: forces complex logic to be broken down into modules that build the intent
+- `Bring the pain forward`: error prone tasks can be debugged during review itself
+- `Everyone is responsible`: helps non-programmers to participate in developing intents

 ### Tools to express intent